mipe0018/mipe0018/README.md

 Welcome to my little corner of GitHub!

-I'm currently studying Multimediedesign and learning more about web development, UX/UI and digital design.
+I'm currently studying Multimediadesign and learning more about web development, UX/UI and digital design.

 ## My Most Used Languages